What is a Bystander?

 What could have been different?
 Did you respect the victim's rights?
 Did you avoid violence?
 Talk to your peers and get their perspective on the situation.

-Sometimes the violence will continue, or the people will stay together.
+Sometimes the violence continues and the people stay together.
 This can be frustrating, but it's important to remember that while you can't control what another person is going to do, you can take a stand against violence.

 Catalyst Domestic Violence Services